 How much should you be eating?

-The Whole Grains Council references several studies conducted in the last decade that adults should be eating at least half of their frains as whole grain, that's at least 3 to 5 servings of whole grains every day, with children even needing 2 to 3 servings.
+The Whole Grains Council references several studies conducted in the last decade that adults should be eating at least half of their grains as whole grain, that's at least 3 to 5 servings of whole grains every day, with children even needing 2 to 3 servings.

 While in the UK we don't currently have a government-recommended amount of whole grains to consume per day, Public Health England does recommend that people should consume 30g of fibre per day from fruit, vegetables and wholegrain foods.